Guide to Malaga Airport

 Malaga Airport will probably be your first port of call when you arrive in the city.
 While it isn’t an airport on the scale of Madrid Adolfo Suarez Airport or London Gatwick, it’s still the entry point for the millions of tourists who arrive on the Costa del Sol every year.
 And lots of people have queries about the airport.

-Our Guide to Malaga app includes the airport but we thought we’d take that information several steps further.
 With this in mind, we’ve created a guide to Malaga Airport with (hopefully) everything you need to know.
 If there’s something missing, get in touch and we add the information.

 Getting to and from Malaga Airport